rancher/tf-rancher-up/modules/downstream/custom/README.md

 # Custom Downstream Cluster Module

-This module creates a custom downstream cluster in Rancher.
-It provides the registration tokens needed to join external nodes to the cluster.
+This module creates a custom downstream cluster in Rancher for RKE2 or k3s.
+It provides the registration commands needed to join existing nodes to the cluster.

 ## Usage